 Ultimately, underwater body fat analysis or a DEXA scan is still the gold standard for assessing body fat levels.
 Based on the study RFM simply has similar reliability and is more accessible/affordable.
-The study also revealed that there were fewer misdiagnoses of obesity (false positives) using RFM versus BMI.
+The study also revealed that there were fewer misdiagnoses of obesity among men (false positives) using RFM versus BMI.
 RFM was also found to be more accurate in helping to predict risk of developing diabetes.
 Overall, it would be fair to say that RFM is more sensitive than BMI when it comes to whole-body fat assessment.

 A main goal of the study was to see if RFM is an accurate assessment of body fatness among adults, as a replacement for BMI.
 And though in recent years, experts have suggested adding waist measurement as an additional “vital sign,” it has currently not undergone the kind of rigorous testing necessary to make it a mainstream obesity-assessment tool, despite studies showing that a large abdomen or waist measurement independently may be linked to increase risk of metabolic diseases like diabetes and heart disease.

 Limitations of this RFM study include the fact that even DEXA scans can underestimate fat percentages in men and overestimate fat percentages in women.
 The NHANES datasets used in the study left out some ethnic groups.
 The NHANES also only includes populations from the U.S. and not from other countries.